andrebq/exiftool2json/README.md

 instances that should be executed at any given moment.

-- It might be possible to improve the parsing code so that `xml.Decoder#DecodeElement` could be used instead.
+- It might be possible to improve the parsing code so that `xml.Decoder#DecodeElement` could be used.
 But care must be taken to avoid using `xml.Decoder#Token` at the root level.
-Otherwise, the whole XML will be processed (as that method provides guarantees regarding who tags are closed)
+Otherwise, the whole XML will be processed (as that method provides guarantees regarding which tags are closed)

-- `exif.Tool#WalkTags` doesn't use channels by design, otherwise callers would need to deal with the added concurrency.
-By relying on a blocking API, callers have the choice to use it in a sync or async manner.
+- `exif.Tool#WalkTags` doesn't use channels.
+This is a design decision, otherwise callers would need to deal with the added concurrency.
+By relying on a blocking API, callers have the choice to use it either sync or async.

 - Allocation could be reduced in the JSON encoding block by implementing MarshalJSON for some types, but this might make the code less readable.